Vision for Collective Worship

 Collective Worship begins with a Collective Welcome - "May your light shine and peace be with you" and we are invited to respond with "And also with you".

-Our time together ends with a sending response - "Through love and courage go out and "let your light shine".
+Our time together ends with a sending response - "Through love and wisdom go out and "let your light shine".

 Our Collective Worship Team will lead prayers, often using a candle to help us reflect on personal prayers, current world events or opportunities to say thanks for enjoyable activities and good things happening.